Guillaume de Tonquédec: Career

-He gained recognition in film in Krzysztof Kieslowski's The Double Life of Veronique (1991), followed by his role as Claude Jade's son Jules Martin in List of Merite (1992).
+He gained recognition in film in Krzysztof Kieslowski's The Double Life of Veronique (1991), followed by his first leading role as Claude Jade's son Jules Martin in List of Merite (1992).
 In 1996, he starred in Raúl Ruiz's Three Lives and Only One Death.

 In 2007, De Tonquédec started starring in the successful TV series Fais pas ci, fais pas ça, which propelled him to stardom in France alongside fellow actors Valérie Bonneton, Isabelle Gélinas and Bruno Salomone.
 In 2013, he won the César Award for Best Supporting Actor for his role as Claude Gatignol in What's in a Name?.
 Co-star Valérie Benguigui won the César Award for Best Supporting Actress for her role as Élisabeth Garraud-Larchet.
 De Tonquédec had been nominated two years prior for the Molière Award for Best Supporting Actor for the same role he held in the eponymous play in Paris's Théâtre Édouard VII, upon which the film was based.

 He was subsequently nominated twice for the Molière Award for Best Actor, in 2017 and 2020.